 If you have roots in Wood County, West Virginia, for example, you may want to join the Wood County Genealogical Society in order to receive notice of their publications and projects.
 And just because you do not reside in Wood County, does not necessarily mean you could not participate in extraction projects.
 Some non-local members participate by using microfilm or photocopies of records.

 About the Author

 Kathleen W. Hinckley, CGRS, is a professional genealogist and private investigator who specializes in locating living persons by using the Internet, public records, and genealogical sources.
 She is the Executive Secretary for the Association of Professional Genealogists and lectures at state, regional, and national conferences.
-You can reach her at email@example.com or through her web site www.familydetective.com.
+You can reach her through her website http://www.familydetective.com.